Welcome! This site was created by and for patients as a “diabetes newspaper with a personal twist.”

 Managing Editor Mike Hoskins

-Diagnosed with type 1 at age 5 back in 1984, Mike’s the son of a type 1 mom who was diagnosed at the same young age.
-Insulin pumper since final year of college in 2001, graduating not only from two shots a day, but also with a bachelor’s degree in journalism from Oakland University.
+Diagnosed with type 1 at age 5 back in 1984, Mike’s the son of a type 1 mom who was diagnosed at the same young age in 1958.
+He’s been an insulin pumper since his final year of college in 2001, graduating not only from two shots a day but also with a bachelor’s degree in journalism from Oakland University.
 A writer for most of his life, journalism has been a focus since middle school and has taken Mike to a variety of weekly, daily and specialty newspapers.
-Migrated from the Detroit, MI, suburbs to the Indianapolis, IN, area where he worked at a statewide legal newspaper for six years, just before finding the Diabetes Online Community and re-energizing his own local advocacy and personal diabetes writing style.
+Migrated in January 2004 from the Detroit, MI, suburbs to the Indianapolis, IN, area where he worked at a statewide legal newspaper for six years, just before finding the Diabetes Online Community and re-energizing his own local advocacy and personal diabetes writing style.
 Loves spending time with his wife Suzi and their black lab Riley, while also indulging his history buff tendencies and exploring family ancestry in his free time.

 Columnist / Correspondent William “Lee” Dubois

 Diagnosed as an adult with type 1 in 2004.
 Employed as Diabetes Coordinator for the Pecos Valley Medical Center in New Mexico.
 One of the first 30 people ever to use Medtronic’s Guardian continuous glucose monitoring system.
 Now rocks a DexCom and a Cozmo insulin pump.
 Author of three books on diabetes, including Taming The Tiger and Beyond Fingersticks.
 Lives in Las Vegas, New Mexico, with his wife and son, and one too many cats.